 - Once the third song begins release the breath and begin to breathe in and out of the nose.
 Let your body vibrate here for as long as you like.

 - What To Expect

 Many people experience the release of deep emotion.
 You may feel emotional pain.
 You may cry.
 You may feel deep love and gratitude.
 You might have visions of a loved one or someone who has passed on.
 Each person's experience varies and each time it's a little different.
 You will most likely feel energy moving through your body, most often described as electricity or tingly sensations.
 You might also feel cramping in the hands and/or mouth which will go away when you're done breathing.

 This is an active breathing meditation.
 For most people it doesn't feel relaxing or easy until it's over.
 This is a healing tool, and to heal we need to walk through the pain and discomfort.
 That being said, this is more of a gentle Breathwork technique.
 You are welcome to go at your own pace.
 If at any time you would like to reduce the flow of energy or come out of the session completely simply begin breathing through the nose gently.
 You can also open your eyes.

 It can be difficult for some people to go deep without someone guiding them through it.
-I do 10-15 minute sessions on my own daily and then work with someone as needed for deeper healing working.
+I recommend doing 10-15 minute sessions on your own daily, 35 minute guided sessions weekly, and then work with a practitioner like myself as needed for deeper healing working.